Economy of Algeria: International trade and investment

 Algeria is seeking more trade and foreign investment.
 For example, the hydrocarbons law passed in April 2005 is designed to encourage foreign investment in energy exploration.
-Increased production could raise Algeria's profile as a member of the Organization of the Petroleum Exporting Countries.
 In keeping with its pro-trade agenda, Algeria achieved association status with the European Union (EU) in September 2005.
 Over a 12-year period, the association agreement is expected to enable Algeria to export goods to the EU tariff-free, while it gradually lifts tariffs on imports from the EU.
 Algeria has signed bilateral investment agreements with 20 different nations, including many European countries, China, Egypt, Malaysia, and Yemen.
 In July 2001, the United States and Algeria agreed on a framework for discussions leading to such an agreement, but a final treaty has not yet been negotiated.
 Ultimately, trade liberalization, customs modernization, deregulation, and banking reform are designed to improve the country's negotiating position as it seeks accession to the World Trade Organization.